Make-School-Courses/MOB-2.2-Game-Development/Lessons/04-Working-with-Scenes/Lesson4.md

-# Adding “Juice” & Working With Scenes
+# Working With Scenes & Adding "Juice"

 <!-- INSTRUCTOR NOTES:
 1) For Initial Exercise: